Superzhenya/ScatterPlot-Graph/README.md

 # ScatterPlot-Graph
-ScatterPlot Graphic challenge from Codefreecamp
+ScatterPlot Graphic challenge from Codefreecamp #DataVisualisation with D3